 Patagonia made a fair criticism that they have struggled to find textile mills and factories in the USA that meet their scrutinous standards.
-Their American made products decreased over time because of a declining American textile industry.
+Their American-made products decreased over time because of declining American textile industry.
 To give an example, Pyke Manufacturing in Utah declared Chapter 11 Bankruptcy in 1994, dealing a huge blow to the workforce in that area.
 Down Products, Cascade, and J&E also closed their doors.

 Everite of Pennsylvania, Tennessee Apparel, and Linda Apparel of San Francisco all shut down due to the declining textile industry in the United States.
 Patagonia used to work with all of these U.S. textile companies, but they found it increasingly difficult to find companies that met their standards as more of them shut down.